alexeidoell/geebeemoo/README.md

 (gee-bee-moo) fighting for my life in an attempt to simulate a gaming boy

-Gameboy emulator written in C++23 using SDL2.
+Gameboy emulator written in C++ using SDL2.

 # Features and Plans
 | Feature | Status |